Twipped/CurvyAndTrans.com/posts/2020-01-26.1200.740D5B/02-physical-biochemical.md

 **Total body physical dysphoria is not a requirement to be transgender.
 AFABs do not have to hate their chest, AMABs do not have to hate their penis.
 Every trans person's experience is different.
 All are valid.**

+### Internalized Body Image Issues

+The world is full of subconscious messages about how men and women's bodies should be shaped.
+We are bombarded with advertising and media creating a normalized view of what is and is not beautiful.
+Don't be too fat, don't be too skiny, don't be too tall, don't be too short, don't have too broad of a chin, don't have too large of a nose, wear makeup but don't wear too much makeup, don't leave the house without a bra, but don't let the bra show.
+On and on and on, the constant barrage of expectations of gendered appearance.

+Everyone absorbs these messages, and trans people internalize the factors which matter to the gender they align with.
+Trans girls grow up mapping feminine standards onto themselves, trans boys map masculine standards on to themselves, and enbies often internalize shame around androgyny.
+This is *on top* of the shame they are loaded with for not living up to their assigned gender's standards.

+What is the end result of this?
+Kathryn said it best:

+^^^<!--[-->{!{ {{> tweets ids=(array
+    '947522372315369472'
+    '947523244948680705'
+) tweets=meta.tweets className="grid-row" }} }!}<!--]-->^^^

 ## Biochemical Dysphoria

 The primary sexual features of the body begin development during the 8th week of human gestation.
-Typically by week 11 it is possible to determine the genitals of a uterus via ultrasound.
+Typically by week 11 it is possible to determine the genitals of a fetus via ultrasound.
 The brain, however, forms itself in [between weeks 14 and 24](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC2989000/#Sec5title).
-Current prevaling understanding of neurological development suggests that it is during these 10 weeks when the brain will either masculinize or feminize based upon the presense of testosterone in the infant's bloodstream (initiated by the SRY gene on the Y chromosome, or introduced from other sources).
+Current prevailing understanding of neurological development suggests that it is during these 10 weeks when the brain will either masculinize or feminize based upon the presence of testosterone in the infant's bloodstream (initiated by the SRY gene on the Y chromosome, or introduced from other sources).
 This process locks the brain into a pattern of either desiring estrogens or androgens.

 If your brain is wired for one gonadal hormones (such as testosterone) and your body produces the other hormone (such as estradiol), this can result in a biochemical malfunction within your brain chemistry.
 This produces a sort of brain fog, a reduction in mental capacity, and a general state of anxiety and unease.
-This is the source of the first two symptoms that often alleviate with medical hormonal therapy, depersonalization and derealization (DPDR).
+This is the source of the first two symptoms that often alleviate with medical hormonal therapy, Depersonalization and Derealization (DPDR).

 ^^^<a class="card ig-card right span3" href="https://www.instagram.com/p/B4fwhWAH2F-/">
   <div class="ig-header">